khuiqel/mandelbrot-generator/README.md

 ## Prerequisites

 You need to have ImageMagick installed on your system, and the Magick++ headers.
-Linux: `sudo apt install imagemagick libmagick++-dev`
+Ubuntu: `sudo apt install imagemagick libmagick++-dev`

 `graphicsmagick-libmagick-dev-compat` will also work, however it is approximately the same speed (possibly a tiny bit slower) as `libmagick++-dev`.
 [GraphicsMagick](http://www.graphicsmagick.org/) is faster than ImageMagick for normal stuff, but here ImageMagick is only used to directly copy pixels to the image.
 If you prefer GraphicsMagick, you need to change `MAGICK_FLAGS` in the Makefile to `-lMagick++`.